-Driven out of their homeland into a totally different environment and without any knowledge of the language, customs and social institutions of the countries where they had sought refuge, the long-term re-habilitation of the refugees posed innumerable difficulties.
-But right from the initial stages, we recognized that the need of the hour was the determination to stand on our own feet and rely first and fore most on our own effort- in short, the spirit of Self-Help.
+Driven out of their homeland into a totally different environment and without any knowledge of the language, customs and social institutions of the countries where they had sought refuge, the long-term rehabilitation of the refugees posed innumerable difficulties.
+But right from the initial stages, we recognized that the need of the hour was the determination to stand on our own feet and rely first on and foremost on our own effort- in short, the spirit of Self-Help.

 In fact, it is no exaggeration to say that without Self-Help there can be no rehabilitation – be it cultural, economic, psychological, social or spiritual.
 Outside assistance is, of course, necessary.
 But no matter how generous others prove to be, no refugee could ever be rehabilitated in the fullest sense of the word without the empowerment that comes from Self-Help.
 This vital element could only come from within our own community, from within our own selves.